Detector OverviewDetector Overview lucas Wed, 11/23/2011 - 11:50

-A Russian factory in a former military complex took on the job of producing most of the crystals, whilst the remainder were produced in China.
-It took about ten years to grow all 78,000 crystals to stringent specifications, taking around two days to artificially grow each one.
-Inside the detector they also face high radiation, so the lead tungstate material had to be carefully chosen and developed…
+A Russian factory in a former military complex took on the job of producing most of the crystals, while the remainder were produced in China.
+It took about ten years to grow all 78,000 crystals to stringent specifications, taking around two days to grow each one.
+Inside the detector, the crystals face high radiation, so the lead tungstate material had to be carefully chosen and developed.

 Crystal CalorimeterCrystal Calorimeter lucas Wed, 11/23/2011 - 15:15

 CMS uses lead tungstate (PbWO4) for the almost 80,000 crystals: a material with high density that produces scintillation light in fast, small, well-defined photon showers.
-This means the calorimeter system can be very precise and very compact, fitting within the magnet coil.
+This means the calorimeter system can be very precise and very compact, fitting within the CMS superconducting magnet.
 Lead tungstate is also relatively easy to produce from readily available raw materials, and the experience and capability to manufacture them already existed in China and Russia.

-Of course, nothing is perfect and the material also has drawbacks: firstly that the yield of light depends strongly on temperature, a problem given how much heat is released by the close by electronics.
-To solve the cooling problem a purpose built system maintains the temperature of 100 tonnes of crystal to within 0.1oC.
+Of course, the material also has drawbacks: firstly that the yield of light depends strongly on temperature, a problem given how much heat is released by the readout electronics.
+To solve the cooling problem a custom-built system maintains the temperature of the 100 tonnes of crystal to within 0.1oC.

-Secondly, the yield of light given out is low and in order to measure the scintillation light [see explanation below] (created in the crystals from the energy of passing particles) must be captured by photodetectors, converted to an electrical signal and then amplified.
-The stronger and now digitized electrical signals are then whisked away through optic fibres.
-Because the photodetectors also need to be radiation hard and operate within a strong magnetic field, those chosen were avalanche photodiodes or APDs [see explanation below] for the crystal barrel, and vacuum phototriodes (VPTs) for the endcaps.
+Additionally, because the yield of light output is low,the scintillation light [see explanation below] must be captured by photodetectors, converted to an electrical signal, and then amplified.
+The stronger and now digitised electrical signals are then transmitted through optic fibres.
+Because the photodetectors also need to be radiation hard and operate within a strong magnetic field, avalanche photodiodes or APDs [see explanation below] were selected for the crystal barrel, and vacuum phototriodes (VPTs) for the endcaps.

 Knowing this, physicists can ensure that they allow for it in their analysis using a “light monitoring system” during operation that sends pulses of light through each crystal to measure its “optical transmission”.
 The crystals can reverse radiation damage, or “anneal”, when the accelerator stops (when they are at room temperature) as the warmer temperature naturally shakes atoms back into their ordered structure.

-Getting the material right was only one of the challenges for the ECAL team; each crystal had to be cut, machined, polished, tested and given a photodetector.
-Groups of crystals were then assembled side-by-side in glass-fibre or carbon-fibre “pockets” to form larger structures known as “supercrystals”, “modules” and “supermodules”.
+Getting the material right was only one of the challenges for the ECAL team; each crystal had to be cut, machined, polished, tested,and attached to a photodetector.
+Groups of crystals were then assembled side-by-side in glass-fibre or carbon-fibre “pockets” to form larger structures known as “supercrystals”, “modules”, and “supermodules”.